poing/laravel-elb/README.md

 # Running Laravel on AWS Elastic Beanstalk with HTTPS

-The package provides the *essential* elements for a Laravel app running on AWS Elastic Beanstalk `(ELB)` with HTTPS.
+This package provides the *essential* elements for a Laravel app running on AWS Elastic Beanstalk `(ELB)` with HTTPS.

 It provides the following: